Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Orge Design Decisions
 =====================

 This is a set of arbitrary choices regarding what kinds of settings are supported by Orge.
+The Orge game system seeks to be as universal as reasonably achievable.

 Video Games versus Table-top Games
 ----------------------------------

 Orge is a game system primarily dedicated to video games.

-However it can be used as well for table-top games, since most computations remain simple thanks to the use of abacuses, which are simplified precomputations to be used graphically.
+However it can be used as well for table-top games, since most computations may remain simple thanks to the use of abacuses (which are simplified precomputations to be used graphically).